 At settlement, the title company reviews the items on the report.
 It works with the sellers and buyers to clarify open problems in the report.

 The title company then usually sends a title clerk to settlement who handles the funds and prepares a settlement sheet.
 The settlement sheet summarizes the sales price, the loans, taxes due, bills dues, closing costs, down payments, legal fees, and all money that must be paid.
 After the settlement figures are approved, the title clerk distributes the checks to everyone and the keys to the new home to the buyer.
 After settlement, the title company records all the appropriate paperwork with the court.

 The role of the real estate closing attorney

-Much of the work an experienced real estate lawyer does takes place before settlement including reviewing the sales agreement and mortgage terms.
-The lawyer addresses any problems that could affect settlement.
+Much of the work an experienced real estate lawyer does take place before settlement including reviewing the sales agreement and mortgage terms.
+The lawyer addresses any problems that could affect the settlement.
 Some of the issues he handles include:

 - Reviewing every item on the title report.
 For example, the lawyer may get payoff statements for a seller’s creditors so it’s clear what the creditor should be paid.
 The most typical creditor is the first mortgage holder.
 The lawyer works to investigate any other open claims on the title report

 - Resolving repair disputes.
 Buyers and sellers sometimes disagree on what repairs are needed to meet the building codes or the terms of the purchase agreement.
 The lawyers work to settle what work still needs to be done and how it will be paid for.
 In disputes, sometimes funds are placed in escrow to cover the cost of repairs.